-PM is the use of multiple strategies to control a pest.
+IPM is the strategic use of multiple strategies to control pests.
 Often, our first impulse is to apply a pesticide at the first sign of a problem.
-IPM helps develop a pest control plan that can prevent or limit further pest problems in the future.
+IPM helps develop a pest control plan that can prevent or limit pest problems in the future.
 IPM control strategies are commonly shown as a pyramid.
-The major emphasis is on the base of the pyramid, preventing pest problems, and the use of chemical controls is limited to situations where they are really needed.
+The major emphasis is on the base of the pyramid, preventing pest problems, and the use of chemical controls is limited to situations where it is really needed.
 IPM is not a no-pesticides approach to pest management.
-IPM control plans look at all the available methods to control pests.
-Specific IPM principles will be discussed on Page 22.
-First, let's talk about pests.
+IPM control plans consider all available methods to control pests.
+Specific IPM principles will be discussed on Page 20.